Last Updated on May 3, 2023 by The Filtery

 Best Non-Toxic Booster Seats for Eating at the Table

 There are a lot of booster seats out there, but there are only two we’ve found that are explicitly free from things like BPA and PVC.
 So when your child grows up and is ready to join you at the dining room table in a real chair, here are our picks for table booster seats:

-This non-toxic booster seat is free from latex, PVC, BPA and other phthalates, formamide, and other toxins.
+This non-toxic booster seat is free from latex, PVC, BPA, phthalates, formamide, and other toxins.
 It’s suitable for toddlers and kids aged 12 months to four years.

 Made in the USA, these boosters are JPMA Certified and are guaranteed to be peel-resistant and tear-resistant.
 It comes in a variety of colors, from grey and cream to pink, blue, and green.

 Babybjorn used to have a high chair, but it was apparently discontinued because it didn’t meet certain safety requirements (not a great sign!).